 Consultancy, Exhibitions & Work For Hire

 This section of E-merl is designed to present some of the highlights of my consultancy and work-for-hire gigs as well as documenting the major public exhibitions I’ve been part of.
-If you’re in need of somebody who can think outside of the traditional comics page then I’m available for hire and bring with me more than a decade of experience working at the cutting edge of comics.
+If you’re in need of somebody who can think outside of the traditional comics page then I’m available for hire and bring with me two decades of experience working at the cutting edge of comics.
 Drop a mail to merlin (at) e-merl.com to get in touch.

 Zurich University of the Arts, Switzerland, 2012.
 I was hired by child psychiatrist Christine Kuhn to help develop a prototype iPad app based on her research group’s idea for an interactive comics jam version of Facebook.
 The focus of Strangebook is on allowing young people to explore difficult emotions via the medium of collaborative comics.
 If you’re curious as to what such a thing might look like, you can have a play with a flash-based web version of the prototype here.

 Strip Turnhout, Belgium, 2011.
 In conjunction with The British Council, myself and Karrie Fransman were invited to co-curate an exhibition of experimental comics at the premiere Flemish comics festival in Turnhout.
 Working alongside comrades Douglas Noble and Rachel Emily Taylor we put together a showcase of the best of British strangeness.
 For my own part, I created series of print remixes of my digital hypercomic work, including new versions of A Duck Has An Adventure, Jack’s Abstraction and Four Derangements.

 Sony Computer Entertainment, London, 2011.
 I was brought on board by the Margaret London and John Doe agencies to design and build a hypercomic to promote the Sony videogame, inFamous 2.
 The comic strips involved were written by the great Pat Mills and illustrated by a whole host of talented illustrators.